-I have a distinct memory of the first time I walked into the art academy.
+I have a distinct memory of the first time I walked into the Art Academy.
 I felt like a child who had just walked into Willy Wonker’s Chocolate Factory.
 It was a completely new world to me, but one I immediately wanted to be a part of.
-I saw fabulous large sculpture being built from a various models, life drawing, painting and much more, there was so much art work being made everywhere, but real tangible living art and artists of all ages and disciplines heavily involved in their work.
+I saw fabulous, large sculptures being built from various models, life drawing, painting and much more.
+There was so much art being made everywhere, but real, tangible living art and artists of all ages and disciplines heavily involved in their work.
 I was enthralled straight away.

 Painting is a visual language and you need to learn how to speak this language before you can use it effectively as an artist; you wouldn’t expect a child to write before teaching them the alphabet, and for me it was the same for painting.
 What is special and unique about the Art Academy is that alongside teaching traditional skills, you are also given the creative freedom to engage in a contemporary art practise.
 Skills are offered alongside independent projects, critical theory, and professional development.

 The Professional Development modules are an essential part of the course, taught through lectures and visiting professionals.
 However, I learnt the most about what it means to be an artist from working alongside the tutors.
 The tutors who work at the Art Academy are all practising professional artists and are keen not only to share their expertise but also teach the students what it means to be an artist in real terms.